 - Eliminate unnecessary stress and uncertainty by knowing just what your tax liability will be and make informed decisions, ultimately obtaining peace of mind.

-- The earlier in your professional/business journey you start tax planning, the more strategies you can explore to maximize the effects of tax planning.
+- The earlier in your professional/business journey you start to tax planning, the more strategies you can explore to maximize the effects.

 - They help in learning about the tips and tricks of tax laws, different tax minimization techniques which ultimately helps in tax compliance and effective adherence to tax laws as stipulated by the government.

 - Tax planning when clearly distinguished with tax avoidance/tax evasion leads to lesser interaction with tax authorities and unnecessary litigations as well.